Royal-Aquarius/Physical-AI-Humanoid-Robotics-Book/docs/module-4-vla/training-and-fine-tuning-vlas.md

 -   **Domain Randomization**: Especially important for sim-to-real transfer.
 Randomize aspects of the simulation (textures, lighting, object poses, robot parameters) during data collection or training to make the VLA robust to real-world variations.
 -   **Hyperparameter Tuning**: Experiment with learning rates, batch sizes, and optimization strategies to find the best configuration for your specific task.

-### Key Considerations for Fine-Tuning

--   **Pre-training Architecture**: Understand the pre-training objectives of the base VLA model.
-Some models might be better suited for certain types of tasks (e.g., visual question answering vs. direct control).
--   **Action Space Alignment**: Ensure that the output of your VLA's action decoder matches your robot's control input (e.g., joint position targets, velocity commands, force commands).
--   **Reward Shaping (for RL fine-tuning)**: If using Reinforcement Learning for fine-tuning, carefully design the reward function to guide the agent toward desired behaviors.
--   **Domain Randomization**: Especially important for sim-to-real transfer.
-Randomize aspects of the simulation (textures, lighting, object poses, robot parameters) during data collection or training to make the VLA robust to real-world variations.
--   **Hyperparameter Tuning**: Experiment with learning rates, batch sizes, and optimization strategies to find the best configuration for your specific task.

 By fine-tuning a pre-trained VLA, you can harness the power of large-scale pre-training to quickly develop capable and robust robotic policies for custom tasks.

 ## Example of Training a VLA to Perform a Multi-Step Task in Simulation